tranleduyan/furrmily-dev/README.md

 ```

 ### _NOTES_:
 > It only supports error messages for now.
+The message width is based on its parent's width (100%).